pietercolpaert/treeprofile-vs-jelly/README.md

 If the client wants to process groups of triples together, standard RDF serializations have a lot of overhead, as first you need to parse the entire page before being able to use the first group.
 Therefore we introduced the [TREE profile](https://treecg.github.io/specification/profile) that promises to the client that certain quads will be grouped so they can be processed earlier.
 In combination with gzip, we thought that would be a good trade-off in performance and bandwidth consumption.

 [Jelly RDF](https://jelly-rdf.github.io/) is gaining traction.
 It is a binary format for storing RDF quads that has native support for grouping quads into “frames”.
-Parser are written in lower-level languages and provide bindings to higher level languages.
 On their own webpage they produce impressive charts on performance to serialize and parse.

 I wonder if when we apply it in an LDES setting, what the speed up would be: would it indeed be a huge as promised on their website, or would the benefit be negligible?
 I was skeptical and wanted to feel the difference.